dalong0514/readnotes/20190106计算原文/2019114Autolisp-Developers-Guide/0202Dialog-Box-Programming-Concepts.md

-# 0202Dialog Box Programming Concepts
+# 0202.
+Dialog Box Programming Concepts

 [Dialog Box Programming Concepts | Cadalyst](https://www.cadalyst.com/cad/autocad/dialog-box-programming-concepts-4829)

 30 Apr, 1999

 By: Bill Kramer

 Dialog-box interfaces can make a world of difference in how well the user community accepts an application.
 This month, we'll look at a simple dialog box and how to program it.
 First, we will create a basic version that does nothing more for the user than place all the input in a dialog box.
 Then, we'll improve that dialog box into something much more user friendly.
 Along the way we'll investigate how dialog boxes are defined and programmed in AutoLISP and Visual LISP.